dieselfox1/fincommerce/packages/php/email-editor/docs/rendering.md

 The rendering engine requires bootstrapping using the `Automattic\FinCommerce\EmailEditor\Bootstrap` class and its `init` method.

 This bootstrap process registers necessary action callbacks.
-It must be called before the WordPress `init` action is triggered at or before the `plugins_loaded` action.
+It must be called before the finpress `init` action is triggered at or before the `plugins_loaded` action.
 This early initialization is required because the bootstrap hooks into core blocks registration, which occurs before the `init` hook.

 **Example:**